jlgrimes/swissiwashi/README.md

 ### Known Issues

 * Dropping a player does weird things to resistance
+* Sometimes round pairings don't want to go all the way through
 * vs formatted weird
 * Floating integers don't work?